josegabrielnb/logistic_growth/README.md

 # logistic_growth
 R scripts for a reproducible analysis of logistic growth First - fitting a linear model

+anotations can be seen in the code as they begin with #
 ```
 install.packages('dplyr') # installing and libary packages
 library(dplyr)